Civil Penalty Notices: What UK Employers Need to Know

 You could face penalties even if the worker presented seemingly legitimate documents—if you can’t prove a statutory excuse, you may still be held liable.

-Civil Penalty Fines in 2025: What Are the New Rates?
+Civil Penalty Fines: What Are the Rates?

 Employing illegal worker(s) £45,000 per worker £60,000 per worker